isa-ulisboa/msc-gis/exercises/msc-gis-ex05_zoning.md

-# Geographic Information Systems 2022-2023
+# Geographic Information Systems 2023-2024

 # Exercise 5 - Zoning

 ## Introduction

 **Zoning** is a method to divide a geographic area into zones, each of which has a set of regulations for new development, that differs from other zones.
-This is a powerfull instrument for land use planning and management.
+This is a powerful instrument for land use planning and management.

 The **Zoning** process involves the application of a set of rules or criteria to divide the land into areas that best fit a specific use.
 These criteria can be based in a multitude of factors, like type of land cover, type of soil, orography, slope, solar exposition,proximity to natural or artificial features (water streams, roads, coast line, etc.).
-The use of GIS enables the identification and appplication of rules to identify the  areas of the territory that fullfil the required conditions.
+The use of GIS enables the identification and application of rules to identify the  areas of the territory that fullfil the required conditions.

 > **GOAL OF THE EXERCISE**
 >